manojrathor08/book_recommender/README.md

 ## Acknowledgments
 ### Pre-trained Sentence-BERT model used:
 - Pre-trained SBERT Model: all-MiniLM-L6-v2
-- Faiss: A library for efficient similarity searches.

 ### Libraries used:
-- pandas: For data manipulation.
+- **pandas**: For data manipulation and cleaning.
-- numpy: For numerical operations.
+- **numpy**: For numerical operations and handling embeddings.
-- sentence-transformers: For loading pre-trained models.
+- **sentence-transformers**: For loading pre-trained models and generating embeddings.
-- scikit-learn: For cosine similarity calculation.
+- **scikit-learn**: For cosine similarity calculation.
-- Faiss: A library for efficient similarity searches.
+- **Faiss**: A library for efficient similarity searches.
+- **Hugging Face Spaces**: For hosting and running the application in a web-based environment.
+- **rapidfuzz**: For fuzzy string matching to find close matches to book titles.
+- **Gradio**: For building a user-friendly web interface for the recommendation system.